anuragpatro/dbs_mini_project/README.md

 # Mini_Project_DBS

-Database Systems project in Semester 4, for the aforementioned course.
+Database Systems project in Semester 4, for the aforementioned course. \n Requirement :
-Requirement :

 To build a GUI enabled platform based on a practical idea meant for users to interact and use, while the data is managed by Oracle SQL in the back-end.